ali-susanto/ali-susanto/README.md

 - 👋 Hi, I’m @ali-susanto
 - 👀 I’m interested in mobile app developer
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile development
 - 📫 How to reach me ...

 <!---